 Bottled hot sauce brings a lot to the table in American cuisine, too.
-It can breathe new life into your favorite meatloaf or pot roast, or prove that a grilled cheese sandwich really is a close cousin to the quesadilla.
+It can breathe new life into your favorite meatloaf or pot roast or prove that a grilled cheese sandwich really is a close cousin to the quesadilla.
 Be careful, though—once you’ve sprinkled homemade hot sauce on your breakfast burrito or pizza, you’ll never want to eat those foods plain again.

 Why make a homemade bottled sauce when there are dozens of brands at the supermarket?
-You’ll know exactly what’s in the sauce, moderate its piquancy–spiciness–to your liking, and can put those beautiful peppers from your garden (or the local farmer’s market) to great use.
+You’ll know exactly what’s in the sauce, moderate its piquancy–spiciness–to your liking, and can put those beautiful peppers from your garden (or the local farmers market) to great use.

+We based this recipe on green, jalapeño-based hot sauces like the one made by El Yucateco.
+(You may also want to try our red taco sauce recipe.)
 Take our advice and make a big batch of this sauce, because you’ll want to have extra bottles to give away as gifts.

-- 1 tablespoon vegetable oil
+1 tablespoon vegetable oil

-- 1/4 cup diced onion
+1/4 cup diced onion

-- 1/2 teaspoon salt
+1/2 teaspoon kosher salt

-- 1 cup water
+1 cup water

-- 1/2 cup white vinegar
+1/2 cup white vinegar

-Heat vegetable oil over medium heat in a non-stick saucepan.
-Add sliced jalapeños, garlic, and onion; sauté, stirring frequently, for 5 to 10 minutes, until the onion is transparent but not yet turning brown.
+Heat vegetable oil over medium heat in a nonstick saucepan.
+Add sliced jalapeños, garlic, and onion; sauté, stirring frequently, for 5 to 10 minutes, until the onion is transparent, but not yet turning brown.

 Add the water.
 When mixture comes to a boil, turn temperature down a bit and put the lid on the pan.
 Boil gently for about 15 minutes.

-Remove pan from heat, take the lid off, and allow everything to sit until cooled to room temperature.
+Remove the pan from heat, take the lid off, and allow everything to sit until cooled to room temperature.

-Strain your hot sauce, then use a funnel to pour sauce into a sterilized bottle with a tight lid.
+Strain your hot sauce, then use a funnel to pour the sauce into a sterilized bottle with a tight lid.
 Refrigerate.

-This sauce can be used immediately, but flavors will continue to develop over the next several days.
+- This sauce can be used immediately, but flavors will continue to develop over the next several days.

-You can use any variety of fresh chile peppers for this sauce.
+- You can use any variety of fresh chile peppers for this sauce.
 Make it with serrano peppers or habaneros if you like more heat than jalapeños typically have.
 Try poblano peppers to add a little more flavor complexity.
 Asian or Peruvian peppers are also a great choice.
 Mix and match them as you desire, but keep in mind that this will affect not only the flavor but also the color of the final product.

-Like a more rustic-looking sauce?
+- Like a more rustic-looking sauce?
 Don’t strain it before pouring it into the bottle.
 Want it looser?
-Add a little more vinegar and water
+Add a little more vinegar and water.

 - Experiment with your dried favorite herbs for additional flavor.
 Add a quarter teaspoon of dried cumin, oregano, or epazote, for example, to the mixture together with the salt.